MuhammadBilal848/Research-Paper-Notes/README.md

 # Research Paper Notes
-- Repositories contains some research papers with comments to understand papers better.
+- Repository contains some research papers with comments to understand papers better.
+- Open the pdf in foxit reader in order to read the comments.